HappyDiffusion/HappyDiffusionFX/README.md

 ## License
 This model is licesed under CreativeML OpenRAIL-M license.
 However, there are only a few simple rules we'd ask you to adhere to:

-- Always use the name of the model in any generation service which is "HappyDiffusion FX 7"
+- Always use the name of the model in any generation service which is "HappyDiffusion FX"

 - Do not change the name or obfuscate it.